Top tips for zero waste sewing

 A super quick project for small pieces of fabric that brighten up your home.
 A cluster of different fabrics and sizes look great together.
 If you have a bit more time, how about embroidering over some of the fabric?
 Click here for instructions on this quick scrap busting project.

 Some of my Scrap Busting Fabric patterns require bigger pieces of fabric such as Betty tote bag, Millie pinny and Gloria cushion cover.
 If you don’t have pieces large enough for these patterns then combine smaller pieces.
-If you are short on time it is easier to combine uniformly cut squares but if you have more patience and want to create more of a patchwork look then fit a jigsaw of pieces together.
-The method for both types is the same.
-Place two pieces of fabric with their right sides together.
-Stitch with a 4-thread overlocker construction stitch.
-If you don’t have an overlocker then sew using a regular machine and finish the seam edges with a zig-zag stitch.
-Each time you add to the fabric piece measure against the pattern to get an idea of size.
-Keep going until you have a piece big enough.
-Give the seams a press and your jigsaw of scraps are ready to be made into something new!
+If you are short on time it is easier to combine uniformly cut squares (photo on the right) but if you have more patience and want to create more of a patchwork look then fit a jigsaw of pieces together.
+I find this method easier to sew by hand in front of the telly.
+I did a boro style top stitch over the top to make it more secure, giving it an almost quilted effect.

 When it gets to the point where the scraps are so small no amount of inspiration is going to create a new useful item from fabric scraps, I shred them with fabric scissors as small as possible and keep them in a lidded box.
 Also useful for old socks and tights that are past darning.
 Keep topping up the box for a ready made supply of stuffing.
 Use for cushions of all sizes, small crafting projects such as Christmas decorations.
-I recently made a cushion inner with my fabric scraps and chopped up old tights and socks that were past mending.
+I recently made a cushion inner with my fabric scraps, next on my list is a draft excluder al la 1970’s!